michaelcourcy/kasten-ocp-v-demo/README.md

 ```
 oc create -f templates/
 ```
-this is a requirement for Kasten being able to snapshot and export the machines.
+Having volume mode on filesystem mode is a requirement for Kasten to be able to snapshot and export the machines.
 If you absolutely need to stay in block mode then you can still snapshot but not export.

 Kasten is actively working on supporting block mode for export, hence this requirement may not be true anymore at the moment you read this document.